-A fast-track master’s degree program for RNs interested in healthcare administration, nursing leadership and policy – and all the benefits an advanced degree confers.
+An affordable, fast-track, Clinical Nurse Leader (CNL) program for RNs interested in healthcare administration, nursing leadership, and policy – and all the benefits an advanced degree confers.

 - Part-time program

-- Graduates are eligible for the CNL certification exam
+- Graduates eligible for the CNL certification exam

 Unlike a typical two-year master's degree program or the traditional CNL program, the RN to CNL program offers experienced nurses a fast-track to a master's degree with the flexibility of part-time study.
 The program takes into account nurses' education, career and life experiences as they prepare for leadership roles in nursing and health care, and these UVA grads are well-positioned to continue their education in either the clinical specialty, with a PhD, or in whatever role or setting they choose.